slatedocs/slate/source/includes/ios/_ios.md

  * An API Key,
  * A host URL,
  * A stage URL.
-We will provide you with the API Key as a string, all you have to do is pass this string into the SensumSDKManager .
+We will provide you with the API Key as a string, all you have to do is pass this string into the `SensumSDKManager` .

-By default, the host URL and stage URL should be api.sensum.co and v0 respectively, unless we have instructed you otherwise.
+By default, the host URL and stage URL should be **"api.sensum.co"** and **"v0"** respectively, unless we have instructed you otherwise.

-In order to create a single instance of the SensumSDKManager, follow the example within the code snippet opposite (the example makes use of a ViewController to do this, but this could be achieved within any file)
+In order to create a single instance of the `SensumSDKManager`, follow the example within the code snippet below (the example makes use of a `TabBarController` to do this, but this could be achieved within any file)

 > Code Snippet